richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 > All samples are provided in React.js using Typescript with the OpenLayers map control.

 I have found an approach that works well when building web based map applications in React.js.
-I've found in the past that map components can get very complicated very quickly making it difficult to add new features to the map control.
+I've found in the past that map components can get very complicated very quickly making the map control hard to maintain and hard to add new features to.

 This solution is based around the command pattern, where operations performed on the map are encapsulated in classes.
 These classes have a common interface which requires a single 'execute' method: